santoshurlam/Flappy-Bird-using-RL/README.md

 ![Graph 2](https://i.imgur.com/TbHxtFL.png)
 # Flappy Bird Environment

+**Aim:**
+* The agent bird learns to score by crossing pipes with the Q-Learning Algorithm.
 **Description:**

-* This Environment consists of an agent (Bird) and also randomly generating pipes (Upper and Lower pipes) with constant pipe gap size (a gap between upper and lower pipe) and Base and background.
-The bird (agent) can move in a vertical direction only and the pipes that are generating along with the Background move in the horizontal direction.
+* The game has a bird as the agent and randomly generated pipes.
+The bird can only move vertically while the pipes move horizontally.
+There is also a base and background.

-* Flappy Bird Environment is a model-free Environment.
+* The Flappy Bird Environment is a model-free environment.

-**Aim:**
-* The bird (agent) has to learn to score itself by crossing the pipes using the Q-Learning Algorithm.

 <p align = "center">
     <img src = "https://i.imgur.com/ZgW3wYP.gif" alt = "Flappy bird">